Joel-Milla/StreetEasy_LinearRegression/README.md

 - Coefficient Analysis: Examination of model-generated coefficients to identify opportunities for improving model accuracy.

 ## Setup and installation
-You can see the process of fitting the data in [here](StreetEasy%20Model.ipynb) or can install it locally using the next steps:
+You can see the Jupyter Notebook [here](StreetEasy%20Model.ipynb) or can install it locally using the next steps:

 **Prerequisite**: This project requires Jupyter Notebook to be installed.
 If you do not have Jupyter Notebook installed, you can find installation instructions at the [documentation](https://jupyter.org).